dee445/alx-system_engineering-devops/0x00-shell_basics/README.md

 The mkdir script creates a directory named my_first_directory in the /tmp/ directory.
 The mv script moves the file betty from /tmp/ to /tmp/my_first_directory The rm script deletes the file betty
+The rm -r script deletes the directory my_first_directory that is in the /tmp directory